 With the Image strip effect, you can create an automatic scrolling effect in which the images move continuously and without interruption in a predefined direction.

 You can find the effect in the Toolbox under the Objects tab in the Object effects section.

-1 Create Image strip
+1 Insert an "Image strip"